-Fixed remuneration is made up of base remuneration and superannuation.
-Base remuneration includes cash salary and any salary sacrifice items.
-Superannuation contributions are capped at the relevant concessional contribution limit.

-Fixed remuneration is reviewed annually, following the end of the 30 June performance year.
-For the 2013 financial year there were no fixed remuneration increases for our most senior executives.
-This includes our CEO, Group Executives, as well as our Executive General Managers and General Managers.
+- Fixed remuneration is made up of base remuneration and superannuation.
+Base remuneration includes cash salary and any salary sacrifice items; - The Board determines an appropriate level of fixed remuneration for the CEO and Group Executives, with recommendations from the Committee; and - Fixed remuneration is reviewed annually, following the end of the 30 June performance year.